 - All contractual provisions must meet the minimum notice requirements for termination without cause set out in the Employment Standards Act;

-- There is no presumption that an employee is entitled to common law notice upon termination of employment without cause;
+- There is a presumption that an employee is entitled to common law notice upon termination of employment without cause;

 - Provided minimum legislative requirements are met, an employer can enter into an agreement to contract out of the provision for reasonable notice at common law upon termination without cause;